Whatsapp Icon

 Frequently Asked Questions About Melanoma

-Melanoma is a type of skin cancer that develops from cells known as melanocytes, which produce melanin, the pigment that gives skin its color.
+Melanoma is a type of skin cancer that develops from cells known as melanocytes, which produce melanin, the pigment that gives skin its colour.
 Below are some commonly asked questions about melanoma.

 What are the early signs of melanoma?